 - 0.5 Exit Strategy

 - 2 Conclusion

 I wanted to find a way to track income across different types of monetization despite the niche and despite the level of traffic.
 In short, I wanted to create a level playing field with a figure that was relevant to all sites.
 For this I chose a specific metric, RPM – Revenue Per Mille, which is simply the income made for every thousand visitors.
 To get this figure, I took the net profit for the last available month and divided it by the number of page views.
 This gave me the income per visitor.
 I then multiplied that by 1000 to get the RPM.

 Typical blog monetization is via Adsense, Affiliate links or Amazon links.
 There are an increasing number of sites adding e-commerce stores or Amazon FBA (Fulfilled by Amazon) links, so I decided to also add these as it’s good to know that there are other options for monetization.

 I didn’t include any income specifically from email marketing as that income is difficult to quantify.
 Needless to say, the higher earning sites almost certainly have list building and email marketing as part of their strategy.How Much Blogs Earn - The Definitive Report.
-How should you monetize your blog for maximum income… Click To Tweet
+How should you monetize your blog for maximum income and sale value?
+Click To Tweet

 A More Representative Metric